Trifecta in Tribulation – (MANGER Part 4)

 “And the word of the LORD came again to Zechariah: “This is what the LORD Almighty says: ‘Administer true justice; show mercy and compassion to one another.
 Do not oppress the widow or the fatherless, the alien (immigrant) or the poor.
 In your hearts do not think evil of each other.’ “(Zechariah 7:8-10)

-The entire book of Zechariah pivots on the existential question raised for the reader in chapter 7… will the reader follow the poor example of their forefathers who failed to uphold justice and protect the cause of the widow, orphan and immigrant?
+The entire book of Zechariah pivots on the existential question raised for the reader in chapter 7… will the reader follow the example of their forefathers who failed to uphold justice and protect the cause of the widow, orphan and immigrant?
 Or will they choose the path of God’s heart and priorities by administering true justice, showing mercy and compassion to one another, and caring for the three protected classes?

 Each one of these prophets had a similar message from the Lord almighty for the people who were God’s chosen and most favored.
 Caring for the protected classes was not simply a prescription for the time of Moses, it permeated the entire history of Israel as a recurring theme, and was one of the standards by which the entire nation would be judged.